faroub/VREPSimEPuck/README.md

 moving successively but in a random order toward three predefined  targets while avoiding randomly moving obstacles.

+## The software tools used:

+* Matlab 8.5.0.197613 (R2015a)
+* V-REP PRO EDU version 3.5.0

 ## The simulation robot used:

 * ePuck

-## The versions of simulation softwares used:

-* Matlab 8.5.0.197613 (R2015a)
-* V-REP PRO EDU version 3.5.0

 ## To run the simulation:

-1. Start the V-REP simulator and open the simulation scene provided (epuck-dyn-obs-tar.ttt)
+1. Start the V-REP simulator and open the simulation scene (epuck-dyn-obs-tar.ttt) provided in /src-vrep
 2. Start Matlab and change to simulation files folder or add its path
 3. Start simulation with:
+  * runs the simulation without plotting the dynamics of the heading direction

 ```
 >> moveEpuck
 ```
- runs the simulation without plotting the dynamics of the heading direction
+  * runs the simulation and plots the dynamics of the heading direction
 ```
 >> moveEpuck(1)
 ```
-runs the simulation and plots the dynamics of the heading direction

 4. If necessary, change the parameters of the dynamics and rerun the simulation

+## Author

+Farid Oubbati (f.oubbati@yahoo.fr)
+Date: 12-May-2017
+Copyright 2017